lriobo/ADMeth/README.md

 **8- Functional analysis**: Performs an ORA enrichment analysis in KEGG over a selected term to check its correlation with selected features.

+**9- Summary**: Generates a .html file with a summary of all the results from previous steps.

 ---
 ## 🚀 Usage